Table of Contents

 If you are taking thyroid medication, there are several ways to support your body's metabolic health responsibly.

-Medication Consistency
+Medication Consistency and Absorption

 Safety Note: If you experience sudden or severe symptoms such as chest pain, rapid heart rate (palpitations), or extreme tremors, seek urgent medical attention (999 or A&E).
-These can sometimes indicate that your medication dose is too high (iatrogenic hyperthyroidism).
+These can indicate that your medication dose is too high (iatrogenic hyperthyroidism).

 Working with Your Healthcare Professional

+At Blue Horizon, our reports are designed to be shared.
 If your results show that your Free T3 is low or your antibodies are high, you can ask your doctor: "I’m concerned that although my TSH is normal, my active T3 is still low.
 Could this be why I’m still struggling with weight and fatigue?"
-This moves the conversation from "I feel tired" to a data-backed discussion about your endocrine health.
-If you want to understand antibodies in more detail, our thyroid antibody test guide is a helpful starting point.

 Summary: A Phased Approach to Wellbeing